excite

 Meaning

-- To stir the emotions of.
+- (transitive) To stir the emotions of; to cause to feel excitement.

-- To cause an electron to move to a higher than normal state; to promote an electron to an outer level.
+- (transitive) To cause an electron to move to a higher than normal state; to promote an electron to an outer level.

 - To energize (an electromagnet); to produce a magnetic field in.